mikaelvesavuori/building-a-production-ready-api-demo/README.md

 ## Structure

+The application starting point is at `start/index.ts`, the more elaborate version is under the `src/` folder.

-The application separates AWS Lambda-specific handler stuff in `src/handler.ts` and business/application logic in `src/index.ts`.
-Tests for the business/application logic are in the `tests` folder and use [AVA](https://github.com/avajs/ava).
+Tests for the business/application logic are in the `tests/` folder and use [AVA](https://github.com/avajs/ava).

 ## Prerequisites